-o Ford Japan has made the most significant commitment and investment among the Big Three faces the most severe challenge because of strategic and product shortcomings.
+o Ford Japan has made the most significant commitment and investment among the Big Three and faces the most severe challenge because of strategic and product shortcomings.
 The company suffered nearly a 40% drop in sales of its U.S.-built vehicles in 1997.
-Many of its dealers are openly angry about the lack of appeal of current models, the paucity of financial support from the manufacturer, and the apparent lack of exciting new products in the pipeline.
+Many of its dealers are openly angry about the lack of appeal of current models, the scarcity of financial support from the manufacturer, and the apparent lack of exciting new products in the pipeline.

 o Because of these problems, Ford has recently announced a 180-degree strategy shift in Japan, and its new president has publicly embraced sales and marketing changes. o Chrysler has substantially increased its investment in the Japanese market but now faces the critical and daunting task of rebuilding an independent dealer network after terminating a lucrative arrangement with Honda to distribute the well-known Jeep models.
 Chrysler also faces serious questions about future product suitability in a fast-changing sports utility market.

 o The current import share of the Japanese auto market is 9.6%, not the lower 5.4% reported by the Big Three and the U.S. government.
 Their calculation divides total import car sales, including gray market imports, by the total number of vehicles sold in Japan, including mini-vehicles, trucks, and buses, which the American manufacturers do not even make for Japan.
-The rest of the world calculates market share simply and clearly: dividing imported passenger cars sold by the total number of passenger cars sold.
+The rest of the world calculates market share clearly: by dividing imported passenger cars sold by the total number of passenger cars sold.

-o Japanese auto dealers are a widely diverse and dynamic group who provides an exceptionally high level of customer service in a fiercely competitive environment.
-While the internal structure of day-to-day business operations is different in many respects from that of dealers in the U.S., they share a high degree of interest with their American counterparts in testing and pursuing many kinds of new systems and marketing tools.
+o Japanese auto dealers are a widely diverse and dynamic group, providing exceptionally high customer service in a fiercely competitive environment.
+While the internal structure of day-to-day business operations differs from that of dealers in the U.S., they share a high degree of interest with their American counterparts in testing and pursuing many kinds of new systems and marketing tools.
 Debates over the effectiveness of ‘one-price’ showrooms are particularly intense and quite similar to trends in America.